 - Try to exercise for at least 150 minutes each week.
 During each session you should aim to get warm, sweat lightly and be out of breath to the point that it is hard to keep up a conversation.
 How you make up the total time is up to you; you could try 5 sessions of 30 minutes but if that is too long at once, then repetitions of say two 15-minute periods or 3 bursts of 10 minutes each is also fine.
 It is better to exercise two or three times a week for shorter periods than just a long session at weekends.

-- Try to reduce the amount of time you sit each day, for example by walking rather than driving short distances, getting off the bus one stop early or making a walk part of your daily routine.
+- Reduce the amount of time you sit each day, for example by walking rather than driving short distances, getting off the bus one stop early or making a walk part of your daily routine.
 Where possible, take the stairs rather than a lift or escalator.

 - Make sure you include different styles of exercise that will extend your endurance, build and maintain muscle strength, and maintain joint flexibility and your ability to stretch.

-- Ideally, do exercises that will improve your functional mobility, for example try making large movements when you are sitting, lying down, standing or walking.
+- Improve your functional mobility, for example try making large movements when you are sitting, lying down, standing or walking.
 These will help with daily activities such as walking and balance.

-- An exercise ‘buddy’ or group sessions can add a welcome social dimension and motivation.
+- Use the buddy system.
+An exercise ‘buddy’ or group sessions can add a welcome social dimension and motivation.
 Consider joining organised or group classes at your local gym or other public venues, particularly if they are Parkinson’s specific or provide recognised benefits for people with Parkinson’s such as dance or Tai Chi.

-- Choose a time to exercise when movement when medication is working well and you are feeling rested as movement will then be easier for you.
+- Choose your time.
+Exercise when medication is working well and you are feeling rested as movement will then be easier for you.

 For more information on the benefits of exercise and how tips for exercising safely see Exercise.
 Remember too that the range of Apps and technology-based exercise is ever-increasing, so be open to trying new ways to extend and enjoy exercise.